Search the library catalog and databases in one search.

 Western Fiction Collection

-Located on the first floor.
+Located on the second floor behind the Browsing Collection.
 It’s built on a core of books collected by writer and English professor C. L. Sonnichsen.

 UTEP Library Research Guides!
 What are they?
 Custom web pages created for you by UTEP Librarians to direct you to resources for disciplines, topics, and specific courses.